Irina Shayk Wants Another Baby As Ex Cristiano Ronaldo Greets Daughter With Girlfriend Georgina Rodriguez

 Irina Shayk gave birth to Bradley Cooper’s baby just seven months ago, but she may be pining for another one.
-Recently, her ex-boyfriend, Cristiano Ronaldo, announced that he welcomed a new baby daughter with his girlfriend, Georgia Rodriguez and showed how his family is growing.
+Recently, her ex-boyfriend, Cristiano Ronaldo, announced that he welcomed a new baby daughter with his girlfriend, Georgia Rodriguez, and showed how his family is growing.
 If Irina does want to add one more to her own family, she better get things moving along.

 The Sports Illustrated model and the Portuguese soccer star was a high-profile couple before things came to a halt in 2015.
 They met while shooting a campaign for Armani together and have been touted one of the best-looking couples in the world.